I grabbed hold of the Torah and hugged it close,

 A coyote, that crooked shade, paused, then flew across the way

-Opening the unseen lock to let our vessel pass
+Opening an unseen lock to let our vessel pass

 His bushy pale grey tail flagged us onward